fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 ## 1. Packages Requirements when Setting up TPM2.0 (on Ubuntu* OS version 20.04):

 OpenSSL* toolkit version 1.1.1k.
-Follow the steps given in Section 10 to update the openssl version to 1.1.1k.
+Follow the steps given in Section 10 to update the OpenSSL version to 1.1.1k.

 ## 2. TPM* Library Installation (for Ubuntu OS version 20.04):

-TPM enabled FDO Client SDK uses TPM-TSS 3.0.3, TPM2-ABRMD 2.4.0 and TPM2-TOOLS 5.0 libraries for key and cryptography related operations.
+TPM enabled FDO Client SDK uses TPM-TSS 3.0.3, TPM2-ABRMD 2.4.0, and TPM2-TOOLS 5.0 libraries for key and cryptography related operations.
 The TPM-TSS library is required for compiling the code while all 3 libraries are required for running the code.
 Create an empty directory, download and execute FDO TPM [TPM-Library-Installation-Script](../utils/install_tpm_libs.sh) which can be used for both installation and uninstallation of TPM libraries.
 Alternatively, perform steps listed in section 2.1 to setup TPM library without using the TPM [TPM-Library-Installation-Script](../utils/install_tpm_libs.sh).

 To compile and execute TPM enabled FDO Client SDK use one of the appropriate commands: